Advanced features of Azure Metrics Explorer

 Click on Apply splitting above the chart.

-You can have multiple filters but only one splitting/segmentation value on any single chart.
+Splitting cannot be used with charts that have multiple metrics.
+Also, you can have multiple filters but only one splitting dimension applied to any single chart.

 Choose a dimension on which you want to segment your chart: